 A Myerscough College apprentice has been named the best student greenkeeper in the country after he scooped a prestigious national industry award.

-Matthew Milligan has been named winner of the 2021 Toro Student Greenkeeper of the Year, a national contest hosted by the British and International Golf Greenkeepers Association, BIGGA, and is sponsored by turfcare machinery and irrigation manufacturer Toro alongside official UK distributor, Reesink Turfcare.
+James Gaskell has been named winner of the 2022 Toro Student Greenkeeper of the Year, a national contest hosted by the British and International Golf Greenkeepers Association, BIGGA, and is sponsored by turfcare machinery and irrigation manufacturer Toro alongside official UK distributor, Reesink Turfcare.

 Each year, a selection of the best student greenkeepers, selected from regional interviews hosted across the country, head to the two-day finals of the event, where they complete a variety of tasks designed to test their industry knowledge and their commitment to the profession.

 The finals took place this year in the surroundings of the Goodwood Estate in West Sussex.

 Ripon City Golf Club Deputy Course Manager James Gaskell was revealed as the 33rd winner of the Toro Student Greenkeeper of the Year Award.